SalesHUD

 The insight: Reducing post-call friction is just as valuable as improving in-call execution.

-3. Lightweight beats comprehensive
+3. Lightweight prompts

 1. Different personas wanted different levels of guidance